How to Achieve Color Harmony With the Mother Color Technique

 You can choose potentially any color.
-Some artists scrape the left over paint from their palette, mix it all together, getting some kind of a grayish color, and use that as base color for the next painting.
+Some artists scrape the leftover paint from their palette, mix it all together, getting some kind of a grayish color, and use that as the base color for the next painting.

 I personally prefer brighter colors.
-My recommendation is to pick the mother color so that it helps enhancing that particular painting.
+My recommendation is to pick the mother color so that it helps to enhance that particular painting.
 I suggest you pick the color of an important element in your composition (i.e. focal point) as mother color.

 For future mixing purposes, it's easier if you pick a color straight out of a tube.
-Since every time you run out of a color and need to squeeze out more paint, you need to mix a bit of mother color into it, it would make it much more complicated of you had to mix that too.
+Since every time you run out of a color and need to squeeze out more paint you need to mix a bit of mother color into it, it would make it much more complicated if you had to mix that too.

 Prepare by Pre-Mixing Your Palette

 This technique requires some work ahead of time to pre-mix your palette.